fzhangcode/fzhang/content/home/talks.md

 +++
 # Recent and Upcoming Talks widget.
 widget = "talks"
-active = false
-date = 2016-04-20T00:00:00
+headless = true  # This file represents a page section. active = true date = 2016-04-20T00:00:00
+weight = 90  # Order that this section will appear.

 title = "Recent Talks"
 subtitle = ""

-# Order that this section will appear in.
-weight = 30

 # Number of talks to list.
 count = 10